§707-732 Sexual assault in the third degree. (1) A person commits the offense of sexual assault in the third degree if the person:

 (iii) By a private company providing community-based residential services to persons committed to the director of public safety and having received notice of this statute;

-(iv) By a private correctional facility operating in the State of Hawaii; or
+(iv) By a private correctional facility operating in the State; or

-Paragraphs (b), (c), (d), and (e) shall not be construed to prohibit practitioners licensed under chapter 453 or 455 from performing any act within their respective practices; provided further that paragraph (e)(v) shall not be construed to prohibit a law enforcement officer from performing a lawful search pursuant to a warrant or an exception to the warrant clause.
+Paragraphs (b), (c), (d), (e), and (f) shall not be construed to prohibit practitioners licensed under chapter 453 or 455 from performing any act within their respective practices.

 Sexual assault in the fourth degree under §707-733(1)(a) not an included offense of sexual assault in the third degree under subsection (1)(b) as defined by §701-109(4).
 83 H. 308, 926 P.2d 599 (1996).